 What is Microsoft Lync & Why Should I Care?
 A Non-Technical Introduction to Microsoft Lync

 Think Google Talk or MSN Messenger, and you’ll have a good starting point.
 They’re Instant Message clients: they let people send text messages to each other.
 Now imagine that everyone in your company had this, and you didn’t have to go and find their sign-in name or work out which platform they were on.

 In Lync, you can send messages, use voice and video.
-You can also send files, and share your desktop (or certain applications within it) with other callers – either read-only or so they can control your keyboard and mouse. (good for IT troubleshooting!).
-You can do all this with one other person, or with groups of people, in group conversations, or presenter-attendee style conference sessions.
-For instance, I was recently in a group conference about Lync where the presenters were (I think) based at Microsoft, Redmond and the attendees were developers from all over the world.
-We communicated in a Lync group conference session.
+You can also send files, and share your desktop (or just some applications within it) with other callers – either read-only or so they can control your keyboard and mouse. (good for IT troubleshooting!).

 We abuse email in the corporate workplace – have you ever received an email with no body, and just a one-liner question in the subject?
 That’s an Instant Message in hiding.
 You might not think there’s much difference – except that now you have one more message in your Inbox, once more thing to read, process, delete.
 One more conversation tree of 50 mails between a handful of people discussing why the air-conditioning is set how it is, with the entire office copied in.
 You don’t want to come back from holiday to that lot.